Advancing Health and Humanity for Over 100 Years

 AWHS Clinic Grants

-AWHS has historically worked with AMWA as its charitable arm, supporting independent clinics outside the US which offer essential medical care to diverse populations.
+Since that time, AWHS has been established within AMWA as its charitable arm, supporting independent clinics outside the US which offer essential medical care to diverse populations.
 The clinics themselves have been similarly diverse, offering access to a spectrum of care from hospital-based services in Haiti to floating clinics and traveling operating rooms on refurbished ships serving remote villages along the Amazon river.
 In addition, AWHS has supported clinics in Tanzania, Uganda, and Nepal.
 Funding supports of programs that provide care, advancement and empowerment of women and children in underserved communities.
 We are devoted to fostering sustainable and innovative programs that will inspire individuals and make a difference for communities in need.
 Please click on the button below for more details about the clinic sites AWHS currently supports and to apply for a grant.

 Funds are distributed on a yearly basis and typically grants are awarded between $2000 and $3500/yearly.
 The application process is competitive, with successful proposals clear demonstrating emphasis on: